-UI COM is a thought leader in medical education, and was chosen to join several national initiatives that focus on how medical students in the United States should be taught, what professional skills students should demonstrate before graduating, and how the fourth year of medical school can be most useful to students in gaining experience and being ready for residency.
+The College of Medicine is a thought leader in medical education and was chosen to join national initiatives that focus on how medical students in the United States should be taught, what professional skills students should demonstrate before graduating, how the fourth year of medical school can be most useful to students in gaining experience and being ready for residency, and how to align learners’ experiences from undergraduate to graduate medical education.

-Entrustable Professional Activities (EPAs) Pilot Project, a five-year pilot program of the AAMC.
+Core Entrustable Professional Activities (Core EPAs) Pilot Project, a six-year pilot program of the Association of American Medical Colleges (AAMC)

 Purpose: To identify key outcomes of undergraduate medical education that can be assessed consistently by medical schools and that reflect the most important ways to be ready for residency; to test the acceptability, feasibility and validity of EPAs as a set of activities that could be taught and assessed as a set of standards among American medical schools.